openhwgroup/core-v-cores/README.md

 - [CV32E40S](https://github.com/openhwgroup/cv32e40s) The CORE-V CV32E40S is a small and efficient, 32-bit, in-order RISC-V core with a 4-stage pipeline that implements the RV32[I|E][M|Zmmul]Zca_Zcb_Zcmp_Zcmt[Zba_Zbb_Zbs|Zba_Zbb_Zbc_Zbs]ZicsrZifenceiXsecure instruction set architecture.
 The CV32E40S core is aimed at security applications and offers both Machine mode and User mode, an enhanced PMP, and various anti-tampering features.
 - [CV32E40X](https://github.com/openhwgroup/cv32e40x) The CORE-V CV32E40X is a small and efficient, 32-bit, in-order RISC-V core with a 4-stage pipeline that implements the RV32[I,E][M|Zmmul][A]Zca_Zcb_Zcmp_Zcmt[Zba_Zbb_Zbs|Zba_Zbb_Zbc_Zbs]ZicntrZihpmZicsrZifencei[X] instruction set architecture.
 The CV32E40X core is aimed at compute intensive applications and offers a general purpose extension interface [CORE-V-XIF](https://github.com/openhwgroup/core-v-xif) by which custom instructions can be added external to the core.
 - [CV32E40PX] The CORE-V CV32E40PX adds RVB, RVP, and RVK support plus CV-X-IF support to the CV32E40PV2.
 This device is still in the Project Concept phase.
 - [CV32E41P](https://github.com/openhwgroup/cv32e41p) is a small and efficient, 32-bit, in-order RISC-V core with a 4-stage pipeline that implements the RV32IM[F,Zfinx]C[Zce] instruction set architecture, and the Xpulp custom extensions for achieving higher code density, performance, and energy efficiency.
-Starting as a fork of the CV32E40P core, the E41P then implemented the official RISC-V Zfinx and Zce ISA extensions.
+Starting as a fork of the CV32E40P core, the E41P then implemented the RISC-V Zfinx and Zce ISA extensions as a prototype to ratify their specification.

 ## CVE2 Family, 2-Stage Embedded Class Cores